tienlsd123/flutter_sample_widget/README.md

 # Sample Application Using Flutter

-This project using learning Flutter handle UI
+This project use to learning handle UI in Flutter